anajessica24/crypto-wallet/README.md

 #### Description:

 ## Overview
+*To be used in the future in a crypto wallet

 Cat Wallet is a mnemonic phrase (seed phrase) generator based on the BIP39 standard, developed as a final course project.
 The main goal is to create a secure recovery phrase for cryptocurrency wallets by combining:

 - **User-provided entropy** (random mouse movements on the web interface captured by the `randomScratch` function).